lizmat/raku-all-modules/jonathanstowe/XML-Class/README.md

 ## Installation

-Assuming you have a working Rakudo Perl 6 installation you should be able to install this with *panda* :
+Assuming you have a working Rakudo Perl 6 installation you should be able to install this with *zef* :

     # From the source directory

-    panda install .
+    zef install .

     # Remote installation

-    panda install XML::Class
+    zef install XML::Class

-I haven't tried this with *zef* but I have no reason to think it shouldn't work if you would rather use that.

 Other install mechanisms may be become available in the future.